cablelabs/micronets-mobile/README.md

 This application has been built and tested on the iOS platform.
 It could/should also run on Android and probably OSX (using the macbook webcam), but these builds are left as an exercise for the reader :)

 Development was done on the OSX platform, and these instructions are specific to OSX.

+## Modes
+#### DPP
+In DPP mode, the QRCode for the STA device is scanned and parsed.
+The user selects STA or AP (should always be STA for now), and clicks `onboard`.
+A request is sent to the MSO Portal -> Micronets Manager -> Gateway where DPP negotiations take place.
+The result of the DPP negotiations is returned to the Micronets Mobile application and the result is displayed.
+#### IdOra
+In IdOra mode, the QRCode displayed on a webpage is scanned and forwared to the IdOra Server.
+If the QRCode represents a resource for which the user has been pre-authorized, the user is automatically logged into the website.

 ## Pre-requisites: